 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how deferiprone works.
-Tell your doctor if you are using any of the following:
+- Some foods and medicines can affect how deferiprone works.
+Tell your doctor if you are using diclofenac, probenecid, or silymarin (milk thistle).

 - Do not take anything that contains aluminum, iron, or zinc within 4 hours before or after you take deferiprone.
 This includes antacids, multivitamins, and supplements.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you are breastfeeding, or if you have liver disease, blood or bone marrow problems, or any type of infection.

 - This medicine lowers the number of white blood cells.
 This weakens your immune system, so you may get infections more easily.
 Wash your hands often.
 Avoid people who are sick.